A tow truck driver loading a black car onto a flatbed while operating the winch.

 Auto Insurance Companies That Offer Roadside Assistance

 Insurance companies that provide roadside assistance typically offer these services as an add-on to an auto policy.
-If you aren’t sure if you already have roadside protection, contact your agent or log in to your account on your insurer’s website to get information about your coverage.
+If you aren’t sure whether you already have roadside protection, contact your agent or log in to your account on your insurer’s website to get information about your coverage.
 The information may also appear on your insurance card.

 If your car is damaged after an accident or in a flood or fire, your auto policy’s collision or comprehensive coverage may apply to your towing costs.
-But this is not the same as having roadside assistance or “towing and labor” coverage.
+But this is not the same as having roadside assistance or towing and labor coverage.

-Here are a few insurance companies that offer roadside assistance:
+Here are a few insurance companies that offer roadside assistance.

 Allstate